pkublas/finchat/README.md

 ### run
 	- `poetry install`
 	- `mv sample.env .env`
-	- update .env manually
+	- update .env manually # see below
+		- (easy) when using openai, add OPENAI_API_KEY to .env
-	- when using Bedrock, setup aws cli
+		- when using Bedrock, setup aws cli and add credentials profile
 	- `python main.py`

+### providers
+	- openai
+	- bedrock

+### models
+	- gpt-4
+	- amazon.titan-text-express-v1
+	- or another from from respective provider

 ### agents

-	- "simple"
+	- simple
-	- "agent_keeping_history"
+	- agent_keeping_history
-	- "agent_developer"
+	- agent_developer

 ### running with local model

-	- there is an option to run with a local model but ti is super slow
+	- there is an option to run with a local model but it is super slow
-	- also, it does not generate a report
+	- it does not generate a report either
 	- `run_with_local_model.py`